the best investment you WIll make

 Our graduates receive merit aid at their colleges and universities.

-Members of the Class of 2018 reported receiving almost $4.5 million in merit scholarships from the colleges they applied to, which is an average of $37,000 per student.
-Additionally, the seniors who reported their financial aid awards reported they received almost $5.5 million.
+Members of the Class of 2019 reported receiving over $5.9 million in scholarships and merit awards from the colleges they applied to, which is an average of $42,000 per student.

 Our graduates are well prepared for the challenges of college and beyond.